 Note: When you file disputes, do so all at once, as another one cannot be filed until your first dispute request is complete, which can take up to 30 days.

 The Best Way to File a Dispute will Vary

 Submitting your dispute is relatively easy, in most cases.
 The majority of people will submit theirs online through each credit bureau’s website, like I did.
 You’ll have the option to upload any supporting documentation and you can check the status of your dispute during the 30-day investigation.

 You can also call or write the credit bureaus.
 Most credit experts will recommend writing the bureaus directly, so you can tell your side of the story and provide documented evidence, especially if you have a unique issue or complicated case to plead.
 This option also leaves a “paper trail”, in case things don’t go your way and you decide to sue for damages at a later time.

-I submitted my disputes online because it was quick and easy.
-If you also prefer to file online, make sure and read the fine print, as you may be agreeing to arbitration down the road – in lieu of a trial – if you ever did want to pursue an action against a credit bureau (such as an FCRA violation).
+I filed my disputes online because it was quick and easy.
+If you also prefer to file a dispute online, make sure and read the fine print, as you may be agreeing to arbitration down the road – in lieu of a trial – if you ever did want to pursue an action against a credit bureau (such as an FCRA violation).

 Call TransUnion – 1-800-916-8800

 Online Dispute – https://www.equifax.com/personal/credit-report-services/credit-dispute/